HuoThomas/TakeHomeProjectTH/Readme.md

 The backend datastore is using redis since it's fairly easily understood and easy to use.
 Here is the npm redis package we use: https://github.com/redis/node-redis.
 The main functions that are used are: hmset, hget, hset, hgetall.

 **HINT** There is a redis.js module in the lib folder with a lot of the data access patterns that can be reused.
+There is also a data service layer that contains some useful helper functions (lib/data.js) that can be utilized.

 The api has been partially completed for you and the frontend exercises a couple of api routes just to show connectivity.
 Your tasks are as follows: